tamarabuilds/oop-game-show/README.md

 The player continues to play until they guess the phrase (and win!) or make five incorrect guesses (and lose).
 The program will disable letters that have already been guessed.
 Either a winning or losing screen will appear with a cute pokemon image.

+## Customizations

+This code includes several modifications to the ‘Phrase Hunter’ OOP Game including:
+* Updated background color in CSS on the game play screen
+* Updated title and headings in HTML to align with the ‘Pokemon Finder’ theme.
+* Inserted img in JavaScript on the final win/lose overlay screen with updated CSS to properly display the img.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first